Aviahelm/Wyrda/content/Thoughts/Current Thoughts/Kerrick's Thoughts.md

 ### Romeo Shade

-The theatres here are quite different to the ones in Aerys.
+The theatres here are quite different from the ones in Aerys.
 I remember once sneaking to a theatre with Gwendolyn.
 I don't remember much of the performance but I do remember how vividly she laughed and clapped.

 I can still hear it a little.